ora-io/ora-stack/packages/orap/README.md

 It comes with rich features like customized task cache, multitasks handling etc.

-Note the following already includes using Redis as the store to cache tasks, allowing continuation after service restart, it's reliable even when the service restarts.
+Note the following already includes using Redis as the store to cache tasks, allowing continuation after service restart, it's robust even when the service restarts.

 ```ts
 import { ethers } from 'ethers'